smok-serwis/firanka/README.md

 ## Ranges

-Can be imported from _sai.series_.
+Can be imported from _sai.ranges_.

 Range would have been better called an **interval**.
 It is a continuous subset of the real number line.